monarchwadia/ragged/README.md

 ## Freezing History

 > [!TIP]
 > You can see an example of how to use the freezing functionality in the examples folder.
 [Click here](examples/nodejs/frozen.ts) to see the example.
-This is a working example, so if you [set up Ragged locally](#development-instructions), you can execute the example using `pnpm run:example frozen.ts`.
+This is a fully working example, so if you [set up Ragged locally](#development-instructions), you can execute the example using `pnpm run:example frozen.ts`.

 You can turn recording on and off by passing a boolean to the `.record` method.
 To turn recording off, pass `false`.
 We call this "freezing" the conversation.
 When the conversation is frozen, the history will not be updated with each call.